Alabama vs. Texas A&M NCAA Football Odds, Plays and Insights | October 9, 2021

 - Texas A&M is 2-1 against the spread and 2-1 overall in games when it scores more than 18.2 points.

-- When Texas A&M totals over 285 yards, the team is 2-2 against the spread and 3-1 overall.
+- Texas A&M is 2-2 against the spread and 3-1 overall when the team totals more than 285 yards.

-- This season the Aggies have turned the ball over nine times, one more than the Crimson Tide's takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.